devranaydinoglu/enhanced-save-plugin/README.md

 #### 1. SaveGame Object

-ESS requires you to inherit your SaveGame Object class from EssSaveGame.
+Inherit your SaveGame object from EssSaveGame.
 This is required for storing custom data.

 #### 2. Make actors, objects, and actor components detectable by ESS

 Implement the EssSavableInterface to actors, objects, and actor components and add an `EssGuid` variable of type `Guid` for them to be considered by ESS.
+Global objects need their `EssGuid` set.
+Actors in the world should have an empty `EssGuid`.

 #### 3. Mark variables